bjspeaks/Purview/README.md

-# Purview Code & some details
+# Purview Code & Some Details